Efficient constrained sampling via the mirror-Langevin algorithm: Convergence rates of mirror-Langevin algorithm

 \end{remark}

-\begin{remark}[Implementing $\avg_N$] One can output a sample from $\avg_N$ by simply outputting one of the iterates ${\{X_k\}}_{k=1}^N$ chosen uniformly at random. \end{remark}
+\begin{remark}[Dimension dependence] Ignoring for now the dependence on $\beta'$ (which may also have a dimension dependence depending on the application), the Bregman divergence $\wass{\pi}{\mu_0}$ term is typically of size $O(d)$ (see Section~\ref{scn:bayesian_logistic} for a particular instance of this).
+Thus, our overall dimension dependence is $O(d^2)$ for the weakly convex case and $O(d)$ for the strongly convex case.
+Overall, this is a significantly better dependence on the dimension as compared to the previous works~\cite{brosse17a,bubeck2018sampling}; we perform a detailed comparison in Section~\ref{scn:bayesian_logistic} for a specific setting.

+We also remark that mirror descent has classically been used for dimension reduction by changing the geometry of the algorithm from $\ell_2$ to $\ell_1$.
+We investigate the possibility of doing the same for sampling in Appendix~\ref{sec:dimreduc}. \end{remark}

+\begin{remark}[Comparison with~\cite{hsieh2018mirrored}] \cite{hsieh2018mirrored} show that for strictly log-concave targets, there exists a good mirror map $\phi$ for which the pushforward of the target distribution via $\nabla \phi$ enjoys the same guarantees as ordinary Langevin.
+However, this result is only existential and gives no guidance on how to construct the mirror map.
+In contrast, our theorems hold for any choice of mirror map which satisfies our assumptions, and provide guidance on how to choose the mirror map.
+Also, our relative smoothness condition allows for potentials which blow up at the boundary of their domain (i.e.\ the target distribution vanishes near the boundary of its support), whereas this is forbidden by the assumptions of \cite{hsieh2018mirrored}.
+Lastly, our algorithm does not require computing the third derivative of the mirror map, whereas this is required for \cite{hsieh2018mirrored}. \end{remark}

+\begin{remark}[Comparison with~\cite{zhangetal2020wassersteinmirror}] \cite{zhangetal2020wassersteinmirror} performs an analysis of the Euler-Maruyama discretization of~\ref{eq:mld}, which we temporarily refer to as $\msf{MLA}'$.
+Our result guarantees that for any desired accuracy $\epsilon$, it is possible to choose the step size sufficiently small so that~\ref{mla} achieves the target accuracy; in contrast, the result of~\cite{zhangetal2020wassersteinmirror} only guarantees that $\msf{MLA}'$ contracts to within a ball around $\pi$ of radius $O(\sqrt d)$ (measured w.r.t.\ a modified Wasserstein distance).\footnote{Notably, the radius of this ball is comparable to the distance at initialization.} Moreover,~\cite{zhangetal2020wassersteinmirror} conjecture that their bias term is unavoidable.

+In light of our result, we believe that it is an interesting open question to resolve their conjecture.
+Their conjecture, if true, suggests that replacing~\ref{mla2} in our algorithm by a single step of the Euler-Maruyama discretization has disastrous effects on the convergence of the algorithm, and therefore provides further support for considering~\ref{mla} instead of $\mathsf{MLA}'$.

+Recently, after the first draft of our paper was published online, Li et al.~\cite{lietal2021mirrorlangevin} gave an analysis of $\msf{MLA}'$ under a subset of the assumptions of~\cite{zhangetal2020wassersteinmirror} which indeed exhibits vanishing bias, provided that the relative strong convexity parameter of the potential is sufficiently large compared to the modified self-concordance parameter of the mirror map.
+It remains an open question to remove this latter restriction from their work, and moreover to obtain similar results under the more usual definitions of relative convexity/smoothness and self-concordance that we adopt in this work. \end{remark}

-In order to generalize the discretization analysis from the vanilla Langevin algorithm to the mirror-Langevin algorithm, we prove a new \emph{displacement convexity} result for the entropy with respect to the Bregman transport cost which may be of independent interest; see Section~\ref{scn:cvxty_entropy}.
+In order to generalize the discretization analysis from the vanilla Langevin algorithm to the mirror-Langevin algorithm, in the next section we prove a new \emph{displacement convexity} result for the entropy with respect to the Bregman transport cost which may be of independent interest.